 Are you looking to become the host with the most?
 An outdoor kitchen can set your backyard apart and transform your outdoor space from a typical barbecue spot to the must-be place for parties.
-In addition to entertainment, an outdoor kitchen can increase both the value and living space of your home.
+In addition to entertainment, an outdoor kitchen can increase both your home’s value and living space.
 And, not to mention, any concerns of smoke or food odor lingering inside your home becomes a thing of the past when you move cooking outside.

 However, designing your dream outdoor kitchen does take plenty of planning.
 Here are a few things to consider.

 Setting up a budget can make some of your decisions easier.
 Figure out what is most important to you.
 You need to consider several aspects: appliances, lighting, cabinets, seating, and counter space.
 Before getting started, consider how much you want to spend on each area to make the process move easier.

 If you live in a mild climate, you can use your outdoor kitchen throughout the year.
 If not, you’ll need to consider how extreme cold or heat could affect your outdoor kitchen.
 Items such as fans, heaters, and roofs can help you battle the elements and enjoy your outdoor kitchen for a longer period of the year.

 Your home’s location should also have an impact on your planning.
 For example, while a coastal view might sound amazing, you’ll want to use materials that can stand up to the sea air.

 The site of your outdoor kitchen is an important consideration.
 A lot of people choose to build their outdoor kitchen in the backyard near a pool or on an existing deck or patio.
 No matter where you choose, you’ll need to make sure you have access to an electrical source for the appliances.